 He walked back towards the mill.
 ‘We can access the inn without violating the security of the mill itself.

 The Earl stuck his index finger in the air, pointing it first at Piers and then at John, as he spoke.
 ‘We must be careful—watchful at all times—of the Toulousaines and of the rising river.’They rode back over the bridge and visited the port of Moissac on the other side of the river.
 John saw a boat flying the lion rampant, the ensign of Aquitaine.
 He frowned and turned to the Earl, smiling.
 ‘Something else we did not need to know?’

 The Earl laughed.
-‘I have always believed we would need a boat, but in any case we needed to carry additional provisions to Agen.
-With the agreement of the Toulousaines, this vessel left Agen for Moissec yesterday afternoon.
-I felt we could not rely upon a local boat to handle an evacuation in an emergency.’
+‘I have always believed we would need a boat, but in any case, we needed to carry additional provisions to Agen.
+With the agreement of the Toulousaines, this vessel left Agen for Moissac yesterday afternoon.
+I felt we could not rely on a local boat to handle an evacuation in an emergency.’